musegros/mazecpp/README.md

+<b>Objective</b>: To teach myself a new language (C++) and strengthen my understanding of OOP concepts.

-<b>Objective</b>: To create an app that can solve mazes using various solving algorithms and analyze the memory/time usage of those algorithms.
+<b>How?</b> By creating an app that can solve mazes using various solving algorithms and analyze the memory/time usage of those algorithms.